Paul Reed Smith DGT

 So, what’s the big deal?

-Out of all the PRS guitars I’ve owned over the years the DGT is just in another zone.
-I always hear that the DGT is a Les Paul killer well, not exactly.
+Out of all the PRS guitars I’ve owned over the years, the DGT is just in another zone.
+I always hear the statement that the DGT is a Les Paul killer, well, not exactly.
 I have a Les Paul guitar and compare them all the time, so I have some experience with that statement.
-My opinion is that nothing kills a Les Paul, nothing.
+In my opinion, nothing kills a Les Paul, nothing.
 The same goes with a Fender Strat.
-These guitars are icons for a reason and just out of respect, I can’t go there.
+These guitars are icons for a reason, and just out of respect, I can’t go there.
 Nothing sounds or plays like them.
 Ok, let’s get back to the DGT.

-The DGT has so much character to it and sometimes I forget how versatile this guitar can be.
-I do believe it has a lot of Les Paul tonal properties to it but it also dips into the Tele sounds just as much as the LP sounds.
+The DGT has so much character, and sometimes I forget how versatile this guitar can be.
+It incorporates properties of the Les Paul tone with a touch of the Telecaster sound.
 I call it The Swamp Tone.
-The notes are very big and defined, the chords have this clarity to them that the LP doesn’t have.
-The LP definitely feels slinkier and looser in the string tension and I would say it’s due to the 24 3/4 scale length whereas the DGT has a 25-inch Scale.
-The scale has its own effect on the feel and sound.
-The DGT has so much sustain to the single notes that I feel lacks in the LP.
-The DGT has a darker sound maybe more low mids but when you roll back the volume it gets brighter and a more tele-like character comes out of it.
-The split sounds are really nice, I like rolling back the volume in the full humbucker mode and that seems to do the trick for me.
-I like setting the action up with a straight neck and balancing it between 1/16 and 3/64 at the 12th fret.
-I love having the birds on the fretboard, it seems to be a PRS trademark that I grew custom to having with PRS guitars.
+The notes are very big and defined with plenty of sustain.
+Chords have clarity that the LP doesn’t have.
+The LP definitely feels more relaxed, and I think it's due to the 24 3/4 scale length, whereas the DGT has a 25-inch Scale.
+The scale length has its own effect on the feel and sound.
+The DGT neck has fatness and sustain to the single notes that my LP doesn't seem to have, and I feel that's one of the major advantages it has over the LP.
+The DGT has a warmer sound, maybe more low mids.
+When you roll back the volume, it retains its characteristics, and a more tele-like character comes through.
+The split sounds are really nice, I like rolling back the volume in the full humbucker mode, and that seems to do the trick for me.
+I set the action low, that seems to be the trick to get it closer to the tele/strat vibe.
+I like to balance the action between 1/16 and 3/64 at the 12th fret.
+I love having the bird inlays, it seems to be a PRS trademark that I grew accustomed to having with all my PRS guitars.
+This guitar gives me the vibe of mixing a Telecaster with a Les Paul.

 ----------------------------------------------------------------------------------------------------------------------